Yetidancer/check_it/README.md

 # Stacks

-A Stack is a first-in last-out (FILO) data structure.
+A Stack is a first-in last-out (LIFO/FILO) data structure.
 This means that when you retrieve something from the stack, you will get the last thing added.
 Adding something to the Stack is known as **Pushing**, and removing something from the Stack is known as **Popping**.

 ## check_it